AdityaGovardhan/cosmosQA-research/README.md

 7. Preliminary results and conclusions are well documented in /COSMOS_QA__Phase_1_Report_CSE_576.pdf
 8. Currently working on implementing the semi-supervised approach for multiple choice question answering task as defined here in the paper - [Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf) by OpenAI on the [official CosmosQA dataset](https://github.com/wilburOne/cosmosqa/tree/master/data/)
-9. The results and code for this approach are stored in the folder Semi-Supervised Approach.
+9. The script to run the code, results and model details for this approach are stored in the folder Semi-Supervised Approach.

 - Aditya :
 1. Random baseline model provided by Allen AI setup, ran and tested on [Google Colab](https://colab.research.google.com/drive/12ufgKApJTgajMzcasmyYMRwxWrCe-ws5)